 monitoring the College’s implementation of Title IX, coordinating compliance, and investigating complaints of sex discrimination.

-The term “Chief Compliance Officer” means the MCC official responsible for all compliance related policy concerns.

 The term "MCC Board of Trustees" means the legally constituted authority for the governance and orderly operation of MCC.

 The term "policy" is defined as the written regulations of MCC found in various documents, catalogues, and on the colleges website.